Employer should pick SOC code based on job duties, not the employee’s degree, Murthy attorneys say

 Key Takeaways

-Practical steps and the human impact
+Practical steps for employers and applicants

 Source: Original Article